DimitriosTsarouchas/DimitriosTsarouchas.tech/_tabs/about.md

 Welcome to my personal website!

-Here I upload content about cybersecurity, practical examples such as capture the flags (CTFs) and other IT stuff I find useful, and share it with whoever is interested in cybersecurity.
+Here you can find content about cybersecurity, practical examples such as capture the flags (CTFs) and other IT stuff I find useful, and share it with whoever is interested in cybersecurity.

 **Note:**  _Information posted in this website is only for educational purposes and should be used for ethical activities and I do not encourage anyone to use the provided information for illegal activities.
 I disclaim any liability in the event that any of the information provided on this site is used for illegal activities_.